 Following the trend of rising industrial production, European used machinery market has also been on the rise.
 The main factor contributing to the rising demand for used machinery is the existence of global online marketplaces.
 Online catalogs of used machinery have made international deals between machine buyers and sellers worldwide possible.
 Used machinery from Europe belongs among the bestselling pieces of equipment.

-Read also: Recycling machines
+Read also: Injection moulding machines trends in 2018

 The reasons for such popularity of used industrial machines from EU are pretty straightforward.
 As opposed to developing countries, European users tend to invest more into the actual machine purchase.
 A good high-quality machine manufacturer plays a significant role when deciding upon a new piece of machinery equipment.
 Used machines from Europe are usually well-maintained, regular overhauling is a natural part of the production process.
 So purchasing a used machine from Europe, the buyer can be sure to get a piece of equipment in good condition.
 Well-known machinery brands also provide longer warranty period and more favorable service conditions.